SensorsINI/ControlGym/README.md

 * Implements batched versions of OpenAI Gym environments
 * Can implement new controllers and test them

+### New: Experiment Management with GUILD AI
+We use the [GUILD AI](https://guild.ai) library to manage experiments and controllers.
+The difficulty lies in adapting the framework to suit the needs of this repository and the git submodules.

+The following components are important to make GUILD AI work for your workflow:

++ `config.yml` Run configuraiton file: The top section can be used to overwrite the controller, optimizer, cost function and predictor configurations.
+Below that, you can specify how long runs are, what to plot and how to save outputs.
+* `guild.yml` GUILD AI configuration file: It instructs the framework to look in the `config.yml` for hyperparameters
+* `main.py` script is called through GUILD AI

+#### Important commands
+* `guild ops`: List available scripts to run
+* `guild run controller_mpc:run_control`: Run an MPC experiment using specification from `config.yml`.
+* `guild run with extra args`
+    * `guild run controller_mpc:run_control 1_data_generation.num_iterations=250`: Overwrite config value of num_iterations and run.
+    * `guild run controller_mpc:run_control custom_config_overwrites.config_controllers.mpc.optimizer='[random-action-tf, cem-naive-grad-tf]' 1_data_generation.num_iterations=250`: Overwrite the controller config with a sweep over two different optimizers.
+The value `custom_config_overwrites.config_controllers.mpc.optimizer` needs to be a nested entry within the top section of `config.yml`.
+* `guild runs`: List past runs and hyperparameters
+* `guild cat <<run_id>>`: Print console outputs of a run
+* `guild view`: Open GUILD AI dashboard

 ### Reproduction of Simulation Results
 * `config.yml` contains the right controller parameters
 * To run a standard set of simulations: